iggym/Swift-Conventions-Style-Guide/README.md

 ## Spacing
-* Indent using 2 spaces rather than tabs
+* Indent using 2 spaces rather than tabs.
 * Spaces conserve space and help prevent line wrapping.
 * Be sure to set this preference in Xcode.